NOAA-GFDL/MDTF-diagnostics/README.md

 * To determine if conda is installed, run `% conda --version` as the user who will be using the framework.
 The framework has been tested against versions of conda >= 4.7.5.

-    - Do not install a new copy of Miniconda/Anaconda if it's already installed for the user who will be running the framework: the installer will break the existing installation (if it's not managed with, e.g., environment modules.)
-The framework’s environments are designed to coexist with an existing Miniconda/Anaconda installation.
+To determine if conda is installed, run `% conda --version` as the user who will be using the framework.
+The framework has been tested against versions of conda >= 4.7.5.

-* If you do not have a pre-existing conda installation, we recommend installing Miniconda 3.x, available [here](https://docs.conda.io/en/latest/miniconda.html).
-This version is not required: any version of Miniconda/Anaconda (2 or 3) released after June 2019 will work equally well.
-Follow the [installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) appropriate for your system.
+If you do not have a pre-existing Anaconda or miniconda installation on your system, we recommend using the miniconda2 (python 2.7) installer available [here](https://docs.conda.io/en/latest/miniconda.html).
+Any version of miniconda/Anaconda (2 or 3) released after June 2019 will work: the only differences are the modules that are pre-installed by default.
+Toward the end of the installation process, enter “yes” at “Do you wish the installer to initialize Miniconda2 by running conda init?” prompt.
+This will allow the installer to add the conda path to the user's shell login script (e.g., `~/.bashrc` or `~/.cshrc`).

 ## 3. Install framework dependencies with conda